Dany511/Dany1_Portfolio/README.md

 # Analysis Tasks to be Performed:

-Use the Saved Sample – Superstore dataset.
+1.Use the Saved Sample – Superstore dataset.

-Create a bullet chart with Category and Segment dimensions and Sales measures.
+2.Create a bullet chart with Category and Segment dimensions and Sales measures.

-Blend the data with the Saved Sample - Sales Target data set to bring in the Sales Target measure.
+3.Blend the data with the Saved Sample - Sales Target data set to bring in the Sales Target measure.

-Color code the chart to identify Categories and Segments that are above or below target.
+4.Color code the chart to identify Categories and Segments that are above or below target.

-Add the year of sales to the view to identify trends and outliers.
+5.Add the year of sales to the view to identify trends and outliers.

-Add a filter so that the user can select one, more than one, or all years.
+6.Add a filter so that the user can select one, more than one, or all years.

-Create a dashboard with this view.
+7.Create a dashboard with this view.